 Why is Tammy Edwards business called Tuckfields?

 Allan is enjoying retirement and continues to wear his tweed hat.
-We have always welcomed Allan to drop in to Tuckfields any time and to Tammy’s surprise he recently he did just that.
+Tammy has always welcomed Allan to visit Tuckfields at any time.
+Remarkably, to Tammy’s surprise, he recently did.
 It was a special moment for Tammy to see Allan after almost 14 years.
-He left our office smiling because he could see that although the name may have changed slightly; and the team has grown significantly ….. the good old fashioned service remains.

 If you know someone buying or selling that could do with some good old-fashioned service, feel free to contact our office.
 We would love to help.

 Article written by Tammy Edwards